ritwiksarkar11/Fake_News_Classifier/README.md

   <hr>

   <p> The complete project is deployed on Heroku cloud platform.

- <p> Here is the link where you can access the project live : https://fakenewsclassifiermlwebapp.herokuapp.com <p>
+ <p> Here is the link where you can access the project live : https://fake-news-classifier-ritwik.herokuapp.com/ <p>
-  <p> If you like this repo, please don't forget to give a ⭐.
 </p>